chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 Server running at http://localhost:3000
 ```

 Click the link to be take to the `Index.html` page.
 Click the <kbd>Login</kbd> button.
-You will be temporary redirected to the OCI IAM
+You will be temporary redirected to the OCI IAM Sign In page.
+Sign in with the following credentials:

+- **User Name:** `alhpauser`
+- **Password:** `[Password selected upon creating the alphauser]`

+Once you have signed in, you will be redirected to the sample application.
+The results of the ORDS `GET` request will be displayed on screen: `You are authorized to view this ALPHA group resource.`